Terry Jones: As performer

 Jones (right) behind the counter during the "Spam sketch" at Monty Python Live (Mostly) in 2014.
 He plays a waitress who recites a menu in which nearly every dish contains Spam.

 Apart from a cameo in Terry Gilliam's Jabberwocky and a minor role as a drunken vicar in the BBC sitcom The Young Ones, Jones rarely appeared in work outside his own projects.
 From 2009 to 2011, however, he provided narration for The Legend of Dick and Dom, a CBBC fantasy series set in the Middle Ages.
 He also appears in two French films by Albert Dupontel: Le Créateur (1999) and Enfermés dehors (2006).

 In 2009, Jones took part in the BBC Wales programme Coming Home about his Welsh family history.
 In July 2014, Jones reunited with the other four living Pythons to perform at ten dates (Monty Python Live (Mostly)) at the O_{2} Arena in London.
 This was Jones' last performance with the group prior to his aphasia diagnosis.

 In October 2016, Jones received a standing ovation at the BAFTA Cymru Awards when he received a Lifetime Achievement award for his outstanding contribution to television and film.

 Personal life

 Marriages

-Jones married Alison Telfer in 1970; they had two children together, Sally in 1974 and Bill in 1976.
+Jones married Alison Telfer in 1970; they had two children, Sally in 1974 and Bill in 1976.
 They lived in Camberwell, London and had an open marriage.
 In 2009, Jones left Telfer for Anna Söderström; she was 41 years his junior and they had been in a relationship for five years.
 In September 2009, Söderström and Jones had a daughter, and in 2012 they married.
 The family settled in Highgate, North London.